peter-fu/activator/README.md

  * be sure `test`, `integrationTests`, `offlineTests`, and `checkTemplateCacheHash` are passing.
  * `publishSigned` then `s3Upload`.
  * push the version tag to github
+ * Bump the Heroku configuration for the activator servers so the latest release shows up on typesafe.com and assocaited sites.

 We do both `publishSigned` and `s3Upload`.
 To `publishSigned` you need a GPG key.